verana-labs/verana-docs/docs/run/other-component-deployment/20-frontend.md

 This guide provides comprehensive instructions for deploying the Verana frontend application.
 The frontend is a Next.js application that provides a web interface for interacting with the Verana blockchain network.

+On the [components overview](https://verana.io/page/developers/components/) this app is referred to as the “Ledger Interface.”
+It is the primary control plane for ecosystem builders—allowing them to create or join ecosystems, manage trust registries, register credential schemas, and administer DID directory entries without touching CLI tooling.
+The codebase lives in [`verana-labs/verana-frontend`](https://github.com/verana-labs/verana-frontend); this document focuses on running it reliably once you have the source.

 ---

 ## Table of Contents